numpy/numpy/doc/source/reference/c-api/iterator.rst

 .. c:function:: npy_intp* NpyIter_GetIndexPtr(NpyIter* iter)

     This gives back a pointer to the index being tracked, or NULL if no index is being tracked.
-It is only useable if one of the flags :c:data:`NPY_ITER_C_INDEX` or :c:data:`NPY_ITER_F_INDEX`
+It is only usable if one of the flags :c:data:`NPY_ITER_C_INDEX` or :c:data:`NPY_ITER_F_INDEX`
     were specified during construction.